 33 existing accesses have been considered.
 Where direct access to the A9 will be closed, new access tracks providing alternative access have been discussed with affected landowners and assessment undertaken considering engineering, environmental and economic factors.

 Preferred options have been identified for each.
-Please consult with a member of staff to discuss the layouts.

-Non-Motorised User (NMU) provision
+Non-Motorised User (NMU) provision:

 - A number of grade-separated crossing points are proposed for NMUs to improve safety and connectivity - Opportunities for new NMU connections have been identified.